nasbench/nasbench/README.md

 ### PenTest Magazine Reviewer

 I'm currently a reviewer for the [**PenTest Magazine**](https://pentestmag.com/).
-I review and give feedback on different blogs before they get published.
+I review and give feedback on different blogs/articles before they get published.